gilesknap/mciwb/docs/tutorials/05-functions.rst

 .. literalinclude :: /code/pagoda.py
    :language: python

-Now type in the following code to call your pagoda function:
+Now type in the following code in **iPython** to call your pagoda function:

 .. code-block:: python